Jean-Robert Bernier: Biography

 After serving with the US Defense Intelligence Agency's National Center for Medical Intelligence at Fort Detrick, he served as the Canadian Armed Forces Head of Operational Medicine, chaired the Canada-UK-US CBRN Medical Countermeasures Coordinating Committee and the Australia-Canada-UK-US Medical Intelligence Analysts Working Group, and was vice-chair of NATO's Biomedical Defence Advisory Committee.
 He was then sequentially appointed Head of Occupational and Environmental Health, Director Force Health Protection in charge of the military public health agency, and Director Health Services Operations responsible for support to all Canadian missions, including the multi-national combat hospital in Kandahar for which Canada received NATO's highest medical honour, and for chairing the multi-national steering group coordinating NATO health resources in southern Afghanistan.
 During his term as Deputy Surgeon General, he also chaired the Health, Medicine, and Protection research committee of NATO's Science and Technology Organization, the world's largest research network.

 In 2012, he was appointed Surgeon General, Head of the Royal Canadian Medical Service, Commander of Canadian Forces Health Services Group, Director General Health Services and Honorary Physician to Queen Elizabeth II.
-In 2015, he was unanimously elected Chairman of the committee of Surgeons General of NATO and partner nations, serving as the principal medical adviser to the North Atlantic Alliance and the Alliance medical community’s representative on the NATO Science and Technology Board until the end of 2018.
-He also served on the Governing Council of the Canadian Institutes of Health Research and its Executive Committee, the Board of Directors of Ontario Health, the Council of the Royal College of Physicians and Surgeons of Canada, the Advisory Council of the Canadian Institute for Military and Veterans Health Research, the Foundation for Civic Literacy, The Dorchester Review, and the Royal Ottawa Institute for Mental Health Research.
+In 2015, he was unanimously elected Chairman of the committee of Surgeons General of NATO and partner nations, serving as the principal medical adviser to the North Atlantic Alliance and the Alliance medical community's representative on the NATO Science and Technology Board until the end of 2018.
+He also served on the governing council of the Canadian Institutes of Health Research and its executive committee, the board of directors of Ontario Health and chair of its Governance and Quality Committees, the Council of the Royal College of Physicians and Surgeons of Canada, the advisory council of the Canadian Institute for Military and Veterans Health Research, the boards of the Foundation for Civic Literacy, The Dorchester Review, and Royal Ottawa Institute for Mental Health Research, and as an adjunct professor of the USA's Uniformed Services University of the Health Sciences.